Get A Domestic Relations Order As Part Of Your Virginia Divorce

 Regardless of your age as you approach divorce, you owe it to yourself, your children and your family to carefully consider all assets that may figure into the equitable distribution of property.
 Retirement benefits are an important marital asset in many marriages.
 Determining portions of marital and nonmarital assets in retirement accounts is part of a thorough analysis of the total value of a marital estate.

 Contact us to learn more about how we can help.
-We will obtain detailed information about employee benefits and contact plan administrators to prepare and qualify qualified domestic relations orders (QDROs) and other domestic relations orders.
+We will obtain detailed information about employee benefits and contact plan administrators to prepare qualified domestic relations orders (QDROs).

 One of our clients believed that her husband’s 401(k) plan retirement savings account was the entire retirement benefits available in the marriage.
 Upon closer examination, our lawyer learned that his company retirement plans included five other qualified and deferred compensation benefits.